OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/storsimple/storsimple-8000-device-modes.md

     Name: 8100-SHX0991003G44MT
     Software Version: 6.3.9600.17820
     Copyright (C) 2014 Microsoft Corporation.
 All rights reserved.
-    You are connected tooController0
+    You are connected to Controller0
     ---------------------------------------------------------------

     Controller0>Exit-HcsMaintenanceMode
     Checking device state...

     Before exiting maintenance mode, ensure that any updates that are required on both controllers have been applied.
-Failure tooinstall on each controller could result in data corruption.
-Exiting maintenance mode will end hello current session and reboot both controllers, which takes a few minutes toocomplete.
-Are you sure you want tooexit maintenance mode?
+Failure to install on each controller could result in data corruption.
+Exiting maintenance mode will end the current session and reboot both controllers, which takes a few minutes to complete.
+Are you sure you want to exit maintenance mode?
     [Y] Yes [N] No (Default is "Y"): Y

     <BOTH CONTROLLERS RESTART>